-Data from EHIS suggest that there is a social gradient in daily vegetable consumption among men at ages 15 to 24 in Romania (although many in this age group will not have attained their final lifetime level of education).
-Among women at these ages, those with lower levels of educational attainment are less likely than others to consume vegetables daily.
+Data from EHIS do not show a clear social gradient in vegetable consumption at ages 15 to 24 in Croatia (although many in this age group will not have attained their final lifetime level of education).
+The proportion consuming vegetables at least daily is smallest among those with intermediate levels of educational attainment.

-Vegetable consumption at least daily at ages 15 to 24 by sex and educational attainment level, 2014
+Vegetable consumption at least daily at ages 15 to 24 by level of educational attainment and sex, 2014